tidyverse/dplyr/cran-comments.md

   Missing or unexported object: ‘RSQLite::initExtension’ This is used for compatibility with RSQlite 1.0 (not yet on CRAN), and is only called if packageVersion("RSQLite") >= 1.

-* checking R code for possible problems ...
-NOTE

-  src_mysql: no visible global function definition for ‘MySQL’
-  src_postgres: no visible global function definition for ‘PostgreSQL’

-  These packages currently need to be attached in order to work.

 I couldn't check on win-builder because it doesn't have the latest Rcpp and appears to be missing RMySQL.